data-pup/lisp-webterpreter/README.md

 This is an MSTest project, to assert that the interpreter-core module is behaving correctly.

-## lisp-api/
+## ConsoleInterpreter/

-This is the client-facing API endpoint that can handle requests containing a LISP expression.
-This is a very light-weight .NET Core WebAPI, that will generate a response using interpreter-core.
+This is a .NET Core Console application that references the InterpreterCore package.
+This is an application that depends on the core module itself, rather than interacting with it through an API.

 ## lisp-interpreter-interface/